AlessandroZ/BeRoot/Linux/README.md

 LD_PRELOAD
 ----

-If LD_PRELOAD is explicitly defined on sudoers file, it could be used to elevate our privilege.
+If __LD_PRELOAD__ is explicitly defined on sudoers file, it could be used to elevate our privilege. \

 For example:
 ```
 Defaults        env_keep += LD_PRELOAD
 ```

-Create a share object
+Create a share object:
 ```
 #include <stdio.h>
 #include <sys/types.h>